angeljayakumar/world-happiness-analytics/README.md

 This notebook explores why India ranks lower in happiness compared to top countries.
 It shows that India scores less in income, health, and social support—key factors linked to happiness.
 It also tracks how India’s happiness score dropped from 2015 to 2020 and only partly recovered by 2024.
 These insights help identify what India needs to improve for better well-being.

 </details>

+Each notebook was developed in its own **feature branch**, enabling modular, focused development and easier collaboration.
+This approach ensures clear separation of tasks and smooth integration of different analysis components.

 ### Key Questions Addressed